amr-abdelhamid/refbook/manuscript/backmatter.md

 {backmatter}

-# Appendix A - Catalogue of practices and techniques
+# Catalogue of practices and techniques

 # References